wwRequest::FormVarsToObject

 Optionally you can pass in a prefix for form variables to allow for potential naming problems for properties of multiple objects.

-Ideally you pass in existing object and Web Connection will populate the properties of the object from the form variables.
+Ideally you pass in existing object and Web Connection will populate the properties of the object from the form variables doing type conversions to match the type of the property assigned to.

-If you don't pass an object a generic object is created for you with properties for each of the form variables of the HTML form and populated with String values (requires VFP8 or later).
+If you don't pass an object a generic object is created for you with properties for each of the form variables of the HTML form and populated with String values only.

 Return Value